LinkedInLearning/build-a-javascript-ai-app-with-react-and-the-openai-api-4467357/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build an AI-powered App with React and the OpenAI API`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]